espenhgn/container_template/docs/container_template.md

 ## Helpful links to singularity documentation

-It's good idea to familirize with basics of Singularity, such as these:
+It's a good idea to familiarize yourself with the basics of Singularity, such as these:

 * ["singularity shell" options](https://sylabs.io/guides/3.2/user-guide/cli/singularity_shell.html#options)
 * [Bind paths and mounts](https://sylabs.io/guides/3.2/user-guide/bind_paths_and_mounts.html).